qianlima-lab/DiffShape/README.md

-# Diffusion Language-Shapelets for Semi-supervised Time-series Classification
+# Diffusion Language-Shapelets for Semi-supervised Time-Series Classification

 This is the training code for our paper "Diffusion Language-Shapelets for Semi-supervised Time-Series Classification" (AAAI-24).

-## Abstract
+## Overview

 Semi-supervised time-series classification could effectively alleviate the issue of lacking labeled data.
 However, existing approaches usually ignore model interpretability, making it difficult for humans to understand the principles